daniel-mar/daniel-mar/README.md

 #### I practice algorithms with JavaScript using prompts and sites such as CodeWars!

 ### Check out a few websites I built hosted on Github pages!
-__Countdown Timer__ - HTML, CSS, JavaScript: Page uses JavaScript to present the difference in time for my bootcamp graduation and current date.
+<p> **Countdown Timer** - HTML, CSS, JavaScript: Page uses JavaScript to present the difference in time for my bootcamp graduation and current date.</p>
 ##### https://daniel-mar.github.io/countdown-timer/index.html
 ##### **Recreation** HTML, CSS: Build out a website using a UI Template.
 Practice building out a front-end design from an idea to a website!
 ##### https://daniel-mar.github.io/unifeed-blog-page/index.html